Last updated on May 23rd, 2023 at 03:13 pm

 Pages can open to a full 360 degrees.
 A Wire-o bound booklet can remain flat when folding pages backward.
 This allows the reader to focus on one page at a time and takes up a smaller amount of room on a crowded desktop or table.
 It also makes the booklet easier to handle when traveling, which is one reason the Wire-o binding option is often used with map booklets and travel guides.
 The 360-degree opening also eliminates the possibility of information getting buried close to the booklet’s spine.

 Pages are easy to turn.
 The size and shape of the wire loops create minimal resistance when turning a page.
-More important, Wire-o booklets have no spinal tension, which means the pages stay in place after being turned.
+More importantly, Wire-o booklets have no spinal tension, which means the pages stay in place after being turned.
 Unlike a paperback novel, you don’t have to hold the pages apart to keep the booklet from closing upon itself.
 This feature is well-suited for journals and workbooks that involve working or writing on the page.

 The binding can handle high and low page count books.
 Wire-o loops come in a wide variety of diameters to accommodate books of all sizes.
 A book with more pages will use a larger loop and thicker wire gauge.
 Thinner books will use a smaller size wire.
 As long as the right size loop is used, even high page count books can lay flat and offer the same ease of page turning.